-On August 6, 2020, Clearway Energy, Inc. entered into an equity distribution agreement with Credit Suisse Securities (USA) LLC, Goldman Sachs & Co.
+On August 6, 2020, the Company entered into an equity distribution agreement with Credit Suisse Securities (USA) LLC, Goldman Sachs & Co.
 LLC, Morgan Stanley & Co.
 LLC and UBS Securities LLC, as sales agents.
-Pursuant to the terms of the equity distribution agreement, Clearway Energy, Inc. may offer and sell shares of its Class C common stock from time to time through the sales agents up to an aggregate sales price of \$150 million through an at-the-market equity offering program, or the 2020 ATM Program.
-During the third quarter, Clearway Energy, Inc. issued and sold 792,929 shares of Class C common stock for gross proceeds of \$21 million.
+Pursuant to the terms of the equity distribution agreement, the Company may offer and sell shares of its Class C common stock from time to time through the sales agents up to an aggregate sales price of \$150 million through an at-the-market equity offering program, or the 2020 ATM Program.
+During the third quarter, the Company issued and sold 792,929 shares of Class C common stock for gross proceeds of \$21 million.
 As of September 30, 2020, approximately \$129 million of Class C common stock remains available for issuance under the 2020 ATM Program.

-As of June 30, 2020, Clearway Energy, Inc. completed the issuance of shares of Class C common stock totaling \$150 million under the 2016 ATM Program.
-During the first half of 2020, Clearway Energy, Inc. issued and sold 1,749,665 shares of Class C common stock for gross proceeds of \$38 million under the 2016 ATM Program.
+As of June 30, 2020, the Company completed the issuance of shares of Class C common stock totaling \$150 million under the 2016 ATM Program.
+During the first half of 2020, the Company issued and sold 1,749,665 shares of Class C common stock for gross proceeds of \$38 million under the 2016 ATM Program.

-During the three and nine months ended September 30, 2020, Clearway Energy, Inc. incurred commission fees of \$0.2 million and \$0.6 million, respectively, related to the ATM Programs.
+During the three and nine months ended September 30, 2020, the Company incurred commission fees of \$0.2 million and \$0.6 million, respectively, related to the ATM Programs.

-Clearway Energy, Inc. utilized the proceeds of the sales under the ATM Programs to acquire 2,542,594 Class C units of the Company and, as a result, Clearway Energy, Inc. currently owns 57.58% of the economic interests of the Company, with CEG retaining 42.42% of the economic interests of the Company.
+The Company utilized the proceeds of the sales under the ATM Programs to acquire 2,542,594 Class C units of Clearway Energy LLC and, as a result, the Company currently owns 57.58% of the economic interests of Clearway Energy LLC, with CEG retaining 42.42% of the economic interests of Clearway Energy LLC.